Régiolis: CDG Express

+Cross-border services to Germany

+In 2019 the Région Grand Est ordered 30 Régiolis trains for regional services between France and Germany.
+As of December 2025, the deployment on cross-border services is planned in Spring 2026.

 Manufacturing and testing

 On December 1, 2011, three workers making adjustments on Alstom's private test track in Tronville-en-Barrois (Meuse) were killed by a train under test.
 This railway test center tests all Régiolis trains.

 This train is manufactured at several Alstom sites: